How to do classic afternoon tea at home

 It doesn’t have to be champagne

 Drinking champagne is often a feature of a classic afternoon tea, but Robin recommends trying other sparkling wines that can be every bit as delicious.
 "One of our favourites is our biodynamic and vegan Crémant de Loire.
 It is fresh and citrusy, with green apple notes and a velvety, creamy texture which makes it the perfect match for both the savoury and sweet elements of the tea," she says.
-If you are planning on having your cream tea outdoors in the sunshine, then pack these gold champagne flutes for a smart, but sensible way to raise a glass or two.
+If you are planning on having your cream tea outdoors in the sunshine, then pack these acrylic champagne flutes for a smart, but sensible way to raise a glass or two.

 Going the extra mile: Homemade scones recipe